Coronavirus Covid-19: bpost takes steps to protect the health and safety of employees and the continuity of the universal postal service

 Jean-Paul Van Avermaet, CEO bpost, says: “Thanks to the involvement of our thousands of employees, on our sites and on the streets, bpost is actively contributing to the collective and united efforts to stem the spread of coronavirus Covid-19.
 We continue to assess the situation from day to day so that we ensure we adapt our measures to reflect the reality on the ground and the recommendations of the authorities.”

-About bpost
+About bnode

-About bpostgroup
+About bnode

 Are you a customer and do you have question of a complaint?